 - Unused Properties (Let, Get, and Set Statements)

-- Unused Constants and Variables (local, module and global levels)
+- Unused Constants (local, module and global levels)

 - Unused User Defined Types, Enums and their elements